On This Page

 Therapy vs. Medication for Other Mental Health Conditions

 Similarly, while some medications, particularly SSRIs, can treat mood or cognitive symptoms in post-traumatic stress disorder (PTSD), therapy is recommended as the first-line treatment for PTSD.
-Advances in research on PTSD and other trauma-related conditions have led to the development of effective trauma-oriented therapies including cognitive processing therapy (CPT) and eye movement desensitization and reprocessing (EMDR).

 For more information on therapy methods that are effective in treating trauma-related conditions including PTSD and borderline personality disorder, you can read the following articles on OpenCounseling: